ploneintranet/ploneintranet.suite/docs/installation/development.rst

 to do to get yourself set up.

 * Install the normal OS-level packages you need to build Plone.
-  Additionally, you'll need (on Ubuntu): libenchant-dev.
+  Additionally, you'll need Enchant libraries (needed for docs).
+  * on Ubuntu:: sudo apt-get install libenchant-dev
+  * on Mac OSX: to be documented.
+See http://stackoverflow.com/questions/3683181/cannot-install-pyenchant-on-osx
 * Clone the repository from https://github.com/ploneintranet/ploneintranet.suite
 * Create a virtualenv `virtualenv-2.7 --no-site-packages .`
 * Run bootstrap `bin/python-2.7 bootstrap.py